 Who qualifies for unemployment benefits in Germany?

 Before taking an attempt at claiming your Arbeitslosengeld (Unemployment money), you should probably find out if you have any.
 As a rule, it is any registered person that has worked at least 12 months in the past 2 years.
 However, self-employed people don’t have this kind of protection and can only claim an allowance (more on that later).
 Employees who have resigned on their own initiative can also claim those benefits but must first wait 3 months after registration.
-If you are a EU citizen, it is also possible to transfer some of your hard-earned rights from back home to Germany under certain conditions (more info here.)

 How much can I claim?

 In terms of support length: the rule is pretty simple here.
 You contribute twice as long as you can receive.
 For example as an employee (aged below 55), you need to work 24 months to be able to claim a full-year worth of benefits (ALG 1).
 You cannot claim more than one year if you are aged under 45.
 In terms of support amount, you will receive 60% of your net salary, 67% if you have children.
 Also remember that your health insurance will be covered too during that time.

 The difference between Arbeitslosengeld 1 (ALG 1) & Arbeitslosengeld 2 (ALG 2)